Taras Grescoe: Biography

 Grescoe was born in 1966, in Toronto, and grew up in Vancouver, where he graduated from the University of British Columbia, with a degree in English literature, in 1988.

 From 1990 to 1994, Grescoe taught English in Paris, after which he moved to Montreal and began working as a travel journalist.
 He has since contributed to Canadian Geographic, The New York Times, the Wall Street Journal, Travel + Leisure, The Smithsonian, Monocle, Afar, National Geographic, Food & Wine, Salon, L'actualité, The New Yorker, the Financial Times,The Independent, The Guardian, Salon, National Geographic Traveler, the Times of London, Gourmet, Wired, the Chicago Tribune Magazine, and Condé Nast Traveller.

 His book, Bottomfeeder: How to Eat Ethically in a World of Vanishing Seafood has also been published as Dead Seas: How the Fish on Our Plates is Killing the Planet (Pan/Macmillan 2012).

 Since the publication of Straphanger, he has published op-eds, given keynotes, and developed a social media following commenting on urbanism, transit, and active transport.
 Since 2023, he has written a regular newsletter for the Quebec newsmagazine L'actualité on trains, transit, urbanism, and sustainable transportation.

 He has served as juror at the Canada Council for the Arts (publishing) and for the Marian Hebb Research Grant.
 Since the beginning of 2023, he has been a professor of Creative Writing, specializing in literary journalism, at Concordia University in Montreal.
-In spring 2025, he taught literary journalism at the Banff Centre for the Arts in Alberta.
+In the spring of 2025, he taught literary journalism at the Banff Centre for the Arts in Alberta.